 After Care Instructions

 Most patients will go home following their procedure with internal packing in the nose to minimize the risk of bruising in the first few days and a cast on the external portion of their nose.
-Patients return on day three to have the small sutures under their nose, which are used for the external rhinoplasty approach, removed.
-On this day, the nasal packing is also removed.

 The first three days are impossible to breathe through the nose with the nasal packing and you will be a “mouth breather”, but, once the packing is removed, free air exchange can occur easily through the nose again